stat545ubc-2025/assignment-b3-aliceh0ng/README.md

 - **Strains (Folder)** - Contains the code for the ShinyApp,
   - **app.R** - Script for the ShinyApp
   - **osmeE_antisense_08222023.xlsx** - Sample dataset to as demo
+  - **rsconnect** - folder containing deployment metadata from publishing ShinyApp

 ## ShinyApp Instructions For Use

-Below is a video showing an example of exactly how this ShinyApp could be used.
+Below is a video showing an example of exactly how this ShinyApp can be used.